planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-26-online-symposium-communicaitons-on-ai-technologies-and-their-implications.md

 **Lawrens Tan, Australian Sculptor**
 Lawrens Tan will talk about arts and AI.

+**Xiaopeng Zhao, Program Director of AI and Data Science, College of Emerging and Collaborative Studies, UTK**
+Xiaopeng Zhao will give a presentation on Collaborative AI and Robotics to Empower Persons with Dementia (CARE4PwD).

 This event is supported by the National Science Foundation and also by the TN Space Grant Consortium at UTK and sponsored by
 - Department of Earth and Planetary Sciences, University of Tennessee, Knoxville
 - College of Arts and Sciences, University of Tennessee, Knoxville
+- College of Emerging and Collaborative Studies, University of Tennessee, Knoxville
 - AI Tennessee Initative, University of Tennessee, Knoxville
 - College of Engineering, University of Georgia